-There are no visiting hours and guests can stay overnight.
+Optimizes individual initiative, autonomy, and independence in making life choices There are no visiting hours and guests can stay overnight.
 There is a voluntary check in and out process to ensure safety and accountability in an emergency or fire.
-The Policy and Procedure Manual states the resident has the right to choose who gives them care, how they are approached, choose all aspects of their care and right to determine schedule for waking, bathing, eating and activity participation.
-Optimizes individual initiative, autonomy, and independence in making life choices The kitchen is open to anyone.
+The Resident Handbook under Resident Rights states the resident has the right to choose who gives them care, how they are approached, choose all aspects of their care and right to determine schedule for waking, bathing, eating and activity participation.
+The interview with the consumer's legal decision maker indicated knowledge of these rights.
+The kitchen is open to anyone.
 There are no locked areas in the kitchen.
 The menu is available, and the cook ensures consumer involvement with meal planning.
 Individuals can request another option if they do not like the scheduled meal.
 Individuals have access to the kitchen at any time for snacks.
 There are no more than 14 hours between supper and breakfast meals.
-The laundry room is available for consumers to do their laundry with a counter to fold clothes.
+The laundry room is available for consumers to do their laundry with a table provided to fold clothes.
 There are no locked areas in the laundry room.
-Supporting Documentation: AFHA Policies Site Visit and Observation by state staff The consumers have private rooms with lockable doors.
-There are bathrooms with walk in showers.
-Couples are not required to share a living unit.
+Supporting Documentation: Resident Handbook Site Visit and Observation by state staff The Medicaid consumers have private room with lockable doors and a private bathroom.
+There are two bathrooms on the main floor and one in the basement.
+Couples are not required to share an apartment.
 Consumers can furnish and decorate their unit as desired.
-Private visiting with friends or family can be done in the individual's living unit or in one of the two great rooms.
-Ensures an individual's rights of privacy, respect, and There is a landline dedicated for consumer use so that residents can receive or make private phone calls.
-Staff can assist residents in making phone calls when they are requested.
-Mail is hand delivered to the resident. freedom from coercion and restraint Staff training includes Resident Rights and topics of dignity and respect.
-The AFHA policy reflects care and medications are given in private.
-If the consumer requires medication assistance, the medication will be secured in a cupboard with a lock for staff to administer.
+Observation reflected consumer's own personal tastes in decorating their private living quarters.
+Several areas were available to provide private visiting areas.
+There is a great room available on each floor.
+There is a cell phone dedicated for consumer use so that residents can receive or make private phone calls.
+Staff can Ensures an individual's rights of privacy, respect, and freedom from coercion and restraint assist residents in making phone calls when they are requested.
+Mail is hand delivered to the resident.
+Staff training includes Resident Rights and topics of dignity and respect.
+The resident handbook reflects care and medications are given in private.
+Medications are stored in an unlocked cupboard.
+Each consumer has their own medication box with a lock that staff and consumer will have the lock code.
 Staff will be trained to knock before entering consumers rooms.
-Supporting Documentation: Facility Policies Grievance policy is included in the Preadmission Packet.
-HIPAA Notice of Privacy Practices will be reviewed with consumers Site Visit and Observation by state staff
+Supporting Documentation: Resident Handbook Grievance policy is included in the Admission Packet.
+HIPAA Notice of Privacy Practices is included in the Admission Packet.
+Site Visit and Observation by state staff